critocrito/ncube/doc/http-api/process/configure.md

-# Update a Segment
+# Configure a Process

-Modify an existing segment.
-When updating the title as well the resource location will change since the segment slug will be updated as well.
+Update the configuration for a process.
+Updating the configuration of one process updates the same capability for other processes of the same workspace as well.

-**URL** : `/workspaces/<workspace>/sources/<segment>`
+**URL** : `/workspaces/<workspace>/processes`

 **Method** : `PUT`